 The serving portions should depend on the cat’s weight, age, and activity level.
 Its diet must include at least 25 per cent protein and just 5 per cent carbohydrates.

+The Sokoke has a life expectancy of 9–15 years if well-cared for.
+This breed is amongst the healthiest with no known breed-specific health issues.
 However, the first generation of Sokoke that came from Kenya were prone to acquire infections.
-It seems these cases are resolved with the new generations of Sokoke cats.
+It seems these cases were resolved with the new generations of Sokoke cats.

 A pedigreed Sokoke kitten will cost anywhere from £380–£750 and at times can be as high as £1500.
 Further, include vaccinations, boosters, annual checks, other veterinary costs, and pet care costs as part of the budget costing.
 As this is a rare breed, the monthly costs, insurance expenses, and specific costs largely depend on the area and the needs of the said feline.